-A formal diagnosis by specialist may be very helpful for the school but is not needed in the NCCD.
-A student's inclusion in the NCCD collection is based on professional teacher judgement.
+A formal diagnosis by a specialist may be very helpful for the school but is not needed in the NCCD.
+The NCCD count is based on professional teacher judgement.
 Schools can consider school based and external documents to decide if a student can be counted.